A chef CV should consist of just the right ingredients to pique the interest of hiring managers and persuade them to invite you for an interview.

 Employment history sample: the main course

-Your employment history section is the "main course" of the chef CV, i.e., the most significant.
+The employment history section is the "main course" of your chef CV — i.e., the most influential section of the hiring case you're presenting.

-You should begin with your most recent employment, detailing the employer, company name, and dates employed.
-Next, you can use bullet points to detail the duties of the role.
-You don't need to describe every aspect of the role; the main points are fine.
-Keep it short but ensure you cover the important points.
-Again, using action verbs instead of 'I.'
+Begin with your most recent position and work backwards to the earliest.
+Below each dated employer heading, create bullet points highlighting the duties of the role.
+You don't need to describe every aspect of every role; or even include every job.
+Keep it short and relevant cover the important points.
+Again, lead with action verbs and omit the "I" pronoun.

-As a chef plays an essential part in managing a team of kitchen staff, there are naturally many targets they need to achieve.
-If you can use statistics to support any statements you make, this will pique the hiring manager's interest even more.
-For instance, instead of "responsible for ensuring a quick turnaround of meals from kitchen to table," you could say, "ensuring meals were prepared and on the customer's table within 15 minutes."
-It gives the hiring manager a clearer insight into the deliverables they could expect from you, making your chef CV more appealing to them.
+For instance, instead of "responsible for ensuring a quick turnaround of meals from kitchen to table," you could say, "ensured meals were prepared and on the customer's table within 15 minutes."
+It gives the hiring manager a clearer insight into the deliverables they could expect from you, making your chef CV more persuasive.

-Below you’ll find the employment history section from our CV sample.
+Below you’ll find the employment history section from our chef CV sample.

 Head Chef at Amara's Bistro, Bristol